How It Works - Email to PDF for Outlook

 You can, of course, also customize what metadata information from the email is used to name the generated PDF file.

 There can be times when you want to save email and its attachments into one long PDF file from Outlook.
-In that case, choose the ‘Merge attachments and email to a single PDF‘ option from the ribbon menu.
+In that case, choose the ‘Combine Email and Attachments into One PDF‘ option from the ‘Save as PDF’ drop-down menu.
 By default, the attachments will be sorted alphabetically.
 Consequently that will affect the placement of the attachments within the one PDF file.
 Therefore, if you want to customize the sequence of the attachments, use the advanced merging mode as shown below:

 In advanced mode, use the up and down arrow buttons to change the sequence or, drag and drop files using your mouse in the order you want.
 To exclude a particular attachment from being included in the one pdf file, simply uncheck the box.